 Of all the business colossuses that Port Elizabeth has produced, John Paterson might outrank them all except perhaps the Mosenthal Brothers.
 Pamela Ffolliott correctly labels Paterson a Titan.
 To successfully establish two enterprises of the stature and calibre of Standard Bank and the E.P.
 Herald which have endured for more than a century and a half is testament to his foresight.
 Paterson encapsulates the vision, energy, restless spirit and other attributes of a successful businessman.

-As his two most notable business accomplishments viz the establishment of the E.P.
-Herald and Standard Bank have been examined in detail elsewhere, this blog will only investigate the earlier life of this remarkable, indefatigable man as well as his civic-mindedness which drove his desire to establish a municipality in this forsaken town.
+As his two most notable business accomplishments viz the establishment of the Eastern Province Herald and Standard Bank have been examined in detail elsewhere, this blog will only investigate the earlier life of this remarkable, indefatigable man as well as his civic-mindedness which drove his desire to establish a municipality in this forsaken town.

 Main picture: John Paterson

 It was March 1822 and in the little stone cottage at Rubislaw, Aberdeen, Scotland that there was rejoicing and excitement.
 To John and Barbara Paterson had been born twins.
 The boy had been born with a caul which to the superstitious Scots was regarded as a lucky omen.
 John Paterson Snr was a stone-carter in a nearby quarry while, at the same time, farming a fair-sized piece of land on which their cottage stood.
 His wife ran a small shop next door to supplement their meagre income.
 After such an inauspicious start in life in which class as opposed to merit determined one’s trajectory in life, young John Paterson would astonish all nay-sayers with his future achievements..

 John Paterson attended the Aberdeen Grammar School from 1831 to 1833 and from 1834 to 1836 missing out the middle year.
 Here he came under the influence of the Rector, Dr James Melvin M.A., an outstanding educator.